ivoleitao/stash/packages/stash/README.md

 ## Usage

 The example bellow creates a cache with a in-memory storage backend that supports a maximum of 10 `Task` objects.
-In this rather simple example there is no need to provide methods to serialize/deserialize the object as the object stays in-memory.
+In this rather simple use case there is no need to provide methods to serialize/deserialize the object as the object stays in-memory.
 Please take a look at the documentation of [stash](https://pub.dartlang.org/packages/stash) to gather additional information about the available APIs and to explore the full range of capabilities of the `stash` library

 ```dart
 import 'package:stash/stash_memory.dart';